TD Ameritrade vs. Robinhood: Which Platform Suits You Best?

 How Do I Get up to $1,700 in FREE STOCK with Robinhood?

 To open a Robinhood account, all you need is your name, address, and email.
-If you want to fund your account immediately, you will also need your bank account routing and account number.
+To get your free stock you will need to fund your account with at least $10 within a few days of opening so you will also need your bank account routing and account number.

 Why do they give away so much free stock?
 Because they spend their advertising dollars this way instead of buying TV, radio, print, or online ads!
 They WANT you to refer friends!